near/docs/docs/roles/developer/contracts/assemblyscript.md

 If you're coming from JavaScript, you might not be familiar with the type declaration in the two brackets `<>`.

-In TypeScript, need to declare the types that any collection is going to take.
+In AssemblyScript, need to declare the types that any collection is going to take.
 This enforces that any data added to the collection must have the same type.
-If not, an error will be raised by the TypeScript compiler insisting that the types must all match.
+If not, an error will be raised by the AssemblyScript compiler insisting that the types must all match.
 This adds a little up-front effort when programming but means far fewer run time errors happen because of type mismatches.

 </blockquote>